 Finalist Presentation in the INFORMS 2016 Franz Edelman Award CompetitionThe New York City Police Department (NYPD), the largest state or local police force in the United States, is charged with securing New York City from crime and terrorism.
 The NYPD's Domain Awareness System (DAS) is a citywide network of sensors, databases, devices, software, and infrastructure that informs decision making by delivering analytics and tailored information to officers' smartphones and precinct desktops.
 DAS development began in earnest in 2008; since then, the NYPD has used the system to employ a unique combination of analytics and information technology, including pattern recognition, machine learning, and data visualization.

 For reservation assistance write to our gmail address or call John Waldes (212) 362-0302

-INFORMS NY Metro is actively seeking speakers and topics for September and beyond.
+INFORMS NY Metro is actively seeking speakers and topics.
 If you have a data analytic or business oriented topic please contact Jack Theurer or Leon Schwartz.

 INFORMS NY is the New York City Chapter of the Institute for Operations Research and Management Science.